playarising/arising/docs/base/BaseERC20Wrapper.md

 ## BaseERC20Wrapper

 This contract is a standard `ERC20` implementation with burnable and mintable functions exposed to the contract owner.
-This contract is a wrapper for the {BaseFungibleItem} instance to convert an internal fungible token to the `ERC20` standard.
+This contract is a wrapper for the [BaseFungibleItem](/docs/base/BaseFungibleItem.md) instance to convert an internal fungible token to the `ERC20` standard.

-_Implementation of the [IBaseERC20Wrapper](/doc/interfaces/IBaseERC20Wrapper.md) interface._
+_Implementation of the [IBaseERC20Wrapper](/docs/interfaces/IBaseERC20Wrapper.md) interface._

 ### constructor